-You'll now take a look at creating a project for a console application.
-First, select File ♥ New ♥ Project or use one of the other possibilities mentioned earlier to bring up the New Project dialog box.

-The left pane in the New Project dialog box displays the types of projects you can create; in this case, click Win32.
-This also identifies an application wizard that creates the initial contents for the project.
-The right pane displays a list of templates available for the project type you have selected in the left pane.
-The template you select is used by the application wizard in creating the files that make up the project.
-In the next dialog box you have an opportunity to customize the files that are created when you click the OK button in this dialog box.
-For most of the type/template options, a basic set of program source modules is created automatically.
-You can choose Win32 Console Application in this instance.
+First, select File rip New rip Project, or use one of the other possibilities I mentioned earlier to bring up the New Project dialog.
+The left pane in the dialog displays the types of projects you can create; in this case, click Win32.
+This selection identifies an application wizard that creates the initial contents for the project.
+The right pane displays a list of templates for the project type you have chosen in the left pane.
+The template you select is used to create the files that make up the project.
+In the next dialog you can customize the files that are created when you click the OK button in this dialog.
+For most type/template combinations a basic set of source files is created automatically.
+Choose Win32 Console Application in this instance.

-You can now enter a suitable name for your project by typing into the Name: text box - for example, you could call this one Ex1 01, or you can choose your own project name.
+Enter a suitable name for your project by typing into the Name: text box - for example, you could call it Ex1_01, or you can choose your own project name.
 Visual C++ supports long filenames, so you have a lot of flexibility.
-The name of the solution folder appears in the bottom text box and, by default, the solution folder has the same name as the project.
-You can change this if you want.
-The dialog box also enables you to modify the location for the solution that contains your project this appears in the Location: text box.
-If you simply enter a name for your project, the solution folder is automatically set to a folder with that name, with the path shown in the Location: text box, By default the solution folder is created for you, if it doesn't already exist.
-If you want to specify a different path for the solution folder, just enter it in the Location: text box.
-Alternatively, you can use the Browse button to select another path for your solution.
-Clicking OK displays the Win32 Application Wizard dialog box.
+The name of the solution folder appears in the bottom text box and by default it is the same as the project name.
+You can change this if you prefer.
+The dialog also enables you to modify the location for the solution that contains your project - this appears in the Location: text box.
+If you simply enter a name for your project, the solution folder is automatically set to a folder with that name, with the path shown in the Location: text box.
+By default the solution folder is created for you if it doesn't already exist.
+To specify a different path for the solution folder, just enter it in the Location: text box.
+Alternatively, you can use the Browse button to select a path for your solution.
+Clicking OK displays the Win32 Application Wizard dialog.

-This dialog box explains the settings currently in effect.
-In this case, you can click Application Settings on the left to display the Application Settings page of the wizard, shown in Figure 1-6.
+This dialog explains the settings currently in effect.
+You can click Application Settings on the left to display the Application Settings page of the wizard, shown in Figure 1-5.